Combinations of a verb and a preposition-like adverb have various interesting properties

 “Transitive” verbs have an object and “intransitive” ones do not.
 Important phrasal verbs in each category include the following:

-BREAK UP (= separate into smaller pieces), BRING BACK (= return), BRING IN (= introduce), CLOSE/SHUT DOWN (= bring to a permanent end), CUT OFF (= block), HAND OUT (= distribute directly to people), FILL IN (= complete with requested information), GIVE BACK (= return), GIVE UP (= yield), GO OVER (= review), LOOK OVER (= examine), MAKE OUT (= understand; discern), MAKE UP (=compose a falsehood), PICK UP (= remove from the ground; receive), SWITCH ON/OFF (= give power to), TAKE AWAY (= carry to another place), TAKE OFF (= mimic; remove), TAKE ON a challenge (= accept), TAKE OVER (= acquire responsibility for), TURN DOWN (= refuse), WRITE DOWN (= put on record)
+BREAK OFF (= interrupt), BREAK UP (= separate into smaller pieces), BRING BACK (= return), BRING IN (= introduce), CLOSE/SHUT DOWN (= bring to a permanent end), CUT OFF (= block), HAND OUT (= distribute directly to people), FILL IN (= complete with requested information), GIVE BACK (= return), GIVE UP (= yield), GO OVER (= review), LOOK OVER (= briefly examine), MAKE OUT (= understand; discern), MAKE UP (=compose a falsehood), PICK UP (= remove from the ground; receive), PUT AWAY (= place out of sight), PUT OFF (= postpone), PUT ON (= apply), SWITCH ON/OFF (= give power to), TAKE AWAY (= carry to another place), TAKE OFF (= mimic; remove), TAKE ON a challenge (= accept), TAKE OVER (= acquire responsibility for), TURN DOWN (= refuse), WRITE DOWN (= put on record)

 3. Ability to Change into Nouns

-Not all phrasal verbs can become nouns.
-The change seems more likely with some base verbs than others, especially BREAK, CUT, GET, MAKE, SET and TAKE.
+Phrasal verbs that can become nouns seem to involve some base verbs more than others, especially BREAK, CUT, GET, MAKE, SET and TAKE.
 Common nouns derived from phrasal verbs include the following:

 In some cases, a noun is formed by combining the two words in reverse order.
 Examples include: